studentenschaft/Biddit2/README.md

 ## Important Note

 This repository only contains the frontend code for Biddit2.
 The backend code is located in a separate repository which will be private for security reasons.
 The backend is hosted on a private server and is not publicly accessible.
 The frontend communicates with the backend via API calls to fetch and send data.
+For API documentation, see the [University of St. Gallen Event API](https://integration.unisg.ch/eventapi/swagger/index.html).
 If you are interested in the backend code, please contact us directly.

 ## 📝 License